flattool/flattool-cli/README.md

 1. Download the `flattool` file from this repo.
 2. Run `printf $PATH` in your terminal.
 3. Place this newly downloaded flattool script within any directory mentioned in the output of that command.
 4. Navigate to where you have moved flattool and run `chmod +x flattool`.
-This will allow flattool to be executed.<br>
+This will allow flattool to be executed.<br><br>
 All set!
 Now all you need to do is run flattool with `flattool --help`.